 |*Limited to developing countries in the fast phasedown group (A5G1) of the Kigali Amendment|

 We are excited to be piloting innovative approaches to unlock finance for this important sector.
-K-CEP intends to shares successes and lessons learnt with a wide group of relevant stakeholders.
+K-CEP intends to share successes and lessons learnt with a wide group of relevant stakeholders.
 We know that many capital providers need greater awareness of cooling efficiency financing opportunities and stronger evidence of what works to help mobilise funding and action at scale.

 Introductions to examples of these supported projects are included below.
-Subscribe to the K-CEP newsletter to receive updates on this exciting work.

 K-CEP Window 3 Grantees

 SDCL has launched a program to deliver cooling and efficiency gains in industrial and commercial operations of global companies in fast phasedown countries (A5G1) under the Kigali Amendment.
 The K-CEP grant supports SDCL to deliver Investment Grade Audits (IGAs) that provide confidence to clients across Asia and Africa on the benefits of deploying efficient, clean cooling technologies.
 These technology solutions are optimized across supply-side, process and demand-side requirements and the benefits are delivered as a service rather than through ownership and operation of the assets.
 For further information on SDCL’s energy efficiency investments please visit their website.